vAttention: Verified Sparse Attention: : Verified Sparse Attention

-We can use the above lemma to compute budget required for $(\epsilon, \delta)$ approximations of the numerator and denominator independently as mentioned in Corollary~\ref{corr:num}~\ref{corr:den}.
-These are obtained by setting $\tau = \epsilon \lVert N \rVert_2$ and $\tau = \epsilon D$ in the numerator and denominator cases, respectively.
 Let $b_D(\epsilon, \delta, \sigma, D, K, V, q)$ (resp. $b_N(\epsilon, \delta, \mathbf{Tr}(\Sigma), ||N||_2, K, V, q)$) denote the minimum budget required to achieve an $(\epsilon, \delta)$-approximation for the denominator (resp. numerator).
 When parameters are clear from the context, we will drop those from the expression for convenience.
 The individual approximation results for the numerator and denominator can be combined to yield a bound on the quality of the approximated attention output, as stated in the lemma below.

 \begin{lemma} If $b_D$ and $b_N$ are chosen such that we have $(\epsilon_1, \delta_1)$ and $(\epsilon_2, \delta_2)$ approximation on numerator and denominator respectively and $\epsilon_2 < 0.5$, then using $b = \max(b_D, b_N)$ ensures that